barbalet/milsim-pony/ROADMAP.md

 2. Capture baseline Google Maps and official ACT transport references for each district and keep them in a reviewable gallery.
 3. Densify the road network so the overhead map shows a convincing Canberra street structure rather than only coarse traversal lanes.
 4. Build a longer review route that proves the atlas reads across the full Woden-to-Belconnen package before another combat-heavy pass is accepted.
+5. Audit every current scene drawable that still falls back to flat-color treatment and map it to a Canberra texture task.
+6. Expand `MilsimPonyGame/Assets/Textures/Origin/` and `MilsimPonyGame/Assets/Textures/Final/` with additional Canberra source images and derived materials until the review build has no untextured shipped drawables.